-This hall housing 48 students was the first men’s residence hall built at the university.
-It was the gift of Mr. and Mrs. J.R.
-Battenfeld of Kansas City in memory of their son John Curry Battenfeld, killed in a car accident in December 1939.
+This scholarship hall was the first men’s residence hall built at the university.
+It was the gift of Mr. and Mrs. Jesse R. Battenfeld of Kansas City in memory of their son John Curry Battenfeld, killed in a car accident in December 1939.

 It was built on part of the former Brynwood Manor estate on 14th Street, acquired by Olin Templin of the Endowment Association in 1939.
-The manor house, north of Battenfeld, was refurbished and opened as Templin Hall, a scholarship residence for 38 men, in fall 1940.
+The manor house, north of Battenfeld, was refurbished and opened as Templin Hall, a scholarship residence for men, in fall 1940.
 It was demolished in 1959, and Sprague Apartments were built on the site.